hongfz16/DS-Net/README.md

-# DS-Net
+# LiDAR-based Panoptic Segmentation via Dynamic Shifting Network
-Rank 1st in the public leaderboard of SemanticKITTI Panoptic Segmentation (2020-11-16)
+The repository of our work **"LiDAR-based Panoptic Segmentation via Dynamic Shifting Network"**.
+Codes will be released soon.